Amending Transactions

 Editing an Unposted Transaction

-1. Go to the relevant AR or AP listings and open the transaction by clicking on its code.
-A screenshot of a computer
+1. Go to the relevant Sales or Purchases listings and open the transaction by clicking on its code.

 2. Double-click in any of the fields to amend the header details: